industrial-edge/Performance-Analytics/docs/Installation.md

 ### Configure Databus

-Open the IEM and launch the Databus configurator.
+Open the Industrial Edge Management and launch the Databus configurator.

 When the configurator is open, add a user with the topic: `ie/#`